xav335/frenchenglishservices/wp-content/plugins/iq-block-country/readme.txt

 8. Go to the settings page and choose which countries you want to ban.
 Use the ctrl key to select multiple countries

 == Frequently Asked Questions ==

-= Why is the GeoLite database not downloaded anymore ? =

-The Wordpress guys have contacted me that the license of the MaxMind GeoLite database and the Wordpress license conflicted.
-So it was no longer allowed to include the GeoLite database or provide an automatic download or download button.
-Instead users should download the database themselves and upload them to the website.

-Wordpress could be held liable for any license issue.
-So that is why the auto download en update was removed from this plugin.

 = How come that I still see visitors from countries that I blocked in Statpress or other statistics software? =